 Uncomfortable with Discussions about True Repentance

-This Book of Mormon scripture teaches us that we are all given weakness so that we may be humble.
+This scripture teaches us that we are all given weakness so that we may be humble.

 And if men come unto me I will show unto them their weakness.
 I give unto men weakness that they may be humble; and my grace is sufficient for all men that humble themselves before me; for if they humble themselves before me, and have faith in me, then will I make weak things become strong unto them.
 Ether 12:27

 Weakness helps us turn to God in true repentance.
 None of us would be humble enough to turn to God if He had not given us weakness.
 Weakness gives us the opportunity to witness the strength we can borrow from God if we are humble.
 Weakness can be blessings if we allow God to lend us His strength enabling us to become strong.
 It is a miracle to witness the process of weakness becoming strengths.

 The Greek meaning of repentance is metanoia which means to decide to turn and face a new direction.
 I like to think of repentance or metanoia as turning and facing God saying, “I am ready to receive your intelligence”.